 Beverly Hills city council has revised the moratorium on eviction for the non-payment of rent to add two important protections: it now prohibits any no-fault eviction including under the state’s Ellis Act (and stops the clock on evictions underway); and it puts the freeze on rent increases for residential tenants effective April 1st.
 But the most significant protection is against eviction for non-payment related to COVID–19.
 Here’s what you need to know.

-Maximum Allowed Annual Rent Increase: What You Need to Know
+Beverly Hills COVID-19 Rent Subsidy Round 1: What You Need to Know

 Grant-Funded Home Repairs for Qualified Tenants